guykrinsky/Assembly-Snake/README.md

 # Regular SNAKE game for two or one players.

-a snake in 80 x 86 assembly, running on DosBox.
+## A snake Game in 80 x 86 assembly, running on DosBox.

+The snake get special powers when eating  different apples.

 ## IMAGES
 ![game](/screenshots/game_running_screenshot.png)